sanjeet-jain/CS-545-Reading-Responses/Assignment 1/README.md

+place the code in a folder

+create a folder called data

 ask each participant to enter their participant code as their number such as p1, p2 etc c1 = use dominant hand for the test s0 to s5 times ( s0 is practice session) c2 = use non dominant hand